realjck/misspelled-desktop-icons/collection/readme.md

 How to add en element :

-* EDIT __COLLECTION.JS_ by adding the filename (lowercase), in correct alphabetical order in the list
+* EDIT _collection.js_ by adding the filename (lowercase), in correct alphabetical order in the list

 * ADD ICONS IN THE FOLLOWING FOLDERS : **/ico** , **/png** , **/svg**